 The functional currency of most of our international subsidiaries is the local currency.
 We are exposed to foreign currency risk to the extent that we enter into transactions denominated in currencies other than our subsidiaries' respective functional currencies ("non-functional currency risk").
 Such transactions include affiliate and ad sales arrangements, content arrangements, equipment and other vendor purchases, and intercompany transactions.
 Changes in exchange rates with respect to amounts recorded in our consolidated balance sheets related to these items will result in unrealized foreign currency transaction gains and losses based upon period-end exchange rates.
-We also record realized foreign currency transaction gains and losses upon settlement of the transactions.
-Moreover, we will experience fluctuations in our revenues and expenses solely as a result of changes in foreign currency exchange rates.
+We also record realized foreign currency transactions in our revenues and expenses solely as a result of changes in foreign currency exchange rates.